How to Check Engine for Spark

 Test for spark with no tools

-Another method to check if you are getting spark plugs is to remove the spark plug from the engine.
+Another method to check if you are getting spark plugs is to remove the spark plugs from the engine.

 Plug it back on your ignition coil or spark plug wire and ground the threaded part of the spark plug to the engine block.

 Make sure you unplug the injector or remove the fuel pump relay.
-As you crank the engine, you should see a small spark at the tip of the spark plug.
+As you crank the engine, you should see a current spark at the tip of the spark plug.

 There are several other ways to check if a car engine is getting a spark.
-You can check for spark using a multimeter, test light, or screwdriver, or even remove the spark plug and ground it on the engine block or frame.
+You can check for sparks using a multimeter, test light, or screwdriver, or you can even remove the spark plug and ground it on the engine block or frame.

 What to do if your car won’t start

-engine cranks but will not start, and you have already verified that the engine is getting a spark?
+You already confirmed that the engine is getting a spark, but only cranks and will not start.
 The problem could be any of the following:

 - No fuel or low fuel pressure

-If your vehicle is equipped with an ignition module, it is possible that it can be bad. - Bad Crankshaft Position Sensor (CPS)
+If your vehicle is equipped with an ignition module, it is possible that it could get defective. - Kaput or Bad Crankshaft Position Sensor (CKP)

-On newer vehicles, the crankshaft position sensor is key in determining the crankshaft position.
-If it fails, you will notice intermittent starting issues.
+On newer vehicles, the CKP sensor monitors crankshafts’ speed of rotation and position.
+If it fails, you will notice intermittent starting difficulties.
 Typical symptoms include the car starting fine when cold but when it warms up.
-The CPS sensor’s problem is that it may not even trigger the check engine light in some cases. - Timing Issue
+The CKP sensor’s problem is that it may sometimes not even trigger the check engine light. - Timing Issue

 If there is a timing issue and valves don’t close when the pistons hit Top Dead Center (TDC), your car won’t start. - Low compression